 06 Jun 5 Ways Yoga Can Transform You in 30 Days

 Can yoga change your life?
 Ask anyone who’s practiced yoga enough, and you’re sure to get a positive answer.
 The question now is, how?
 Let’s dive into yoga’s metamorphic power.

 Why 30 days?

-According to Rebecca, following a regular practice over the course of 30 days is not only habit-building, it’s also enough time for our bodies to change, and for us to become cognizant of that connection.
+Following a regular practice over the course of 30 days is not only habit-building, it’s also enough time for our bodies to change, and for us to become cognizant of that connection.

 Throughout the next 30 days and beyond, here are the five ways yoga can transform you:

 1. Yoga makes your body stronger and more flexible

 These days, yoga classes are becoming more challenging as clients are looking to meet their fitness goals with strength and cardio workouts.

 “People want to be more active in the summer and physical practice can definitely transform your outward appearance.”